windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 # 4 Best Practice

-In this section, we'll introduce some best practices for achieving common tasks in Zotero plugin development.

-All the code examples are supposed to run in the plugin's sandbox environment.
+In this section, we’ll outline some best practices for handling common tasks in Zotero plugin development.
+All code examples are intended to run in the plugin’s sandbox environment unless stated otherwise.

 ## 4.1 Adding Custom Column to Item Tree

-The item tree displays the items in the library pane.
-By default, the item tree has columns for the item metadata, such as title, creator, date, etc. You can customize the item tree by adding custom columns to display additional information.
+The item tree displays items in the Zotero library pane.
+By default, it includes columns for metadata like title, creator, and date.
+Plugins can add custom columns to display additional data.

 <!-- TODO: update API -->